Mammad900/Auto-AutoRun/README.md

    ICON=Icon.ico
    ```

-5. Change the label of the CD/DVD because it will be root node-s name and Auto-AutoRun window title.
+5. Change the label of the CD/DVD because it will be root node's name and Auto-AutoRun window title.
 6. Copy the contents of the root node into the root folder (not the folder itself)
 7. Now your app CD/DVD is ready!
 (Test it before publishing)